-Each train car in Via Rail has a name, which were noted administrators and explorers during the earliest days of British colonial era in what is Canada now.
+Each train car in Via Rail has a name, which was noted by administrators and explorers during the earliest days of the British colonial era in what is Canada now.
 You will see a short bio plaque along the turn corner wall in every car.

 The trip from Winnipeg to Toronto will take you through the Canadian Shield, which is the exposed portion of the continental crust covering most of Central Canada.
 The huge area is in the shape of a shield used by soldiers in the Middle Ages – hence the name.
 You can tell you are going through the shield with the multitude of rivers and lakes – which also means you have entered the province of Ontario.